 10. Fluff up biryani when you open the lid.

 Here are some tips that may be useful if you are a new cook.

-Boiled eggs do not turn hard or mushy in the cooked biryani.
-Instead they absorb the flavors from the spices.
+Boiled eggs do not turn hard or mushy in the cooked biryani since they are cooked in water.
+They absorb the flavors from the spices and herbs used.

 Ingredients (1 cup = 240ml )

 - 2 cups basmati rice or any aged rice